bookercodes/booker.codes/works/scrimba-blog.md

 ![Scrimba blog alt text](../../img/scrimba-blog-questions-to-posts.png)

-8 months later, we are now ranking for some high-value keywords and still climbing!
+8 months later, we are now ranking for some high-value keywords and climbing at a good pace!

 ![Scrimba blog alt text](../../img/scrimba-blog-graph.png)